Expert medical and surgical care in Thailand

 • Bilateral reversal maximises sperm return and pregnancy chances

-• Best for: all vasectomy reversal candidates — both sides should be assessed
+• Best for: all vasectomy reversal candidates; both sides should be assessed

-Vasectomy Reversal Techniques Used in Thailand
+Vasectomy Reversal Techniques

 The microsurgical approach is what separates high-quality reversal from mediocre results.
 Non-microsurgical reversal (without an operating microscope) has significantly lower success rates and should be avoided.